dreadflopp/dreads_modlist_patches/README.md

 1. DLC: HearthFires.esm
 1. DLC: Dragonborn.esm
 1. Cleaned Vanilla Masters
-    * The xEdit Output mod listing can be placed anywhere.

-# The mod list
+# Mod Installation: The mod list

 Some things needs to be considered before installing the mods:

+* Skyrim master files should be clean, following the procedures in the cleaning plugins
 * Mods should be installed in the order that they are listed.
 You can create separators in Mod Organizer to separate sections of mods, preferably using the names from the mod sections in the guide.
 * Always install the main, update and hotfix file(s), unless the guide tells you otherwise.
 * The recommended resolutions of textures are just recommendations.
 You may install higher resolution versions of the mods if your computer can handle it.